daniel4191/daniel4191/README.md

 ### welcome to my github page👋
  <h2><a href="https://tutorialing.tistory.com/"><button type="button">My korean blog address here</button></a></h2>

-My hobby is read a lots of books
+My hobby is read books
-I can't find old record. but at least what i can found data of books acording to that data was
+saddly I can't find whole old record. but at least what i can found data of books from like this acording to that data was
 1. siheung library - 479
 2. incheon library - 20